skuwiph/just/README.md

     Takes the title and user-description from the entry `https://aifsdevuk.atlassian.net/browse/rm-454` and merges it with the template specified in the `just-settings.json` file.
 The resultant file is opened in your system's registered editor for `.md` files.
 If you save this file, it will be saved in the path specified above, creating the folder if it doesn't already exist.

+### Template format

+The template will replace the following strings during the edit phase:

+* _TITLE
+* _URL
+* _DESCRIPTION

+As read from the Jira document

+* _DATE

+The current date in dd/mm/yyyy format.

 ## Motivation

-We of Jira for issue and user story tracking during development.
+We use Jira for issue and user story tracking during development.
 However, we've found that even adding custom fields to Jira is a little too complex for what we want.
-By generating text files in a project-specific folder, we can include them in source control.
+By generating text files in a project-specific folder, we can include them in source control and easily add extra details as the story evolves.

 ## Installation